-In patients with reduced urine output, crystalluria has been observed very rarely, predominantly with parenteral therapy.
-During the administration of high doses of amoxicillin, it is advisable to maintain adequate fluid intake and urinary output in order to minimize the possibility of amoxicillin crystalluria.
-In patients with bladder catheters, a regular check of patency should be maintained (see section 4.8 and 4.9).
+In patients with reduced urine output, crystalluria (including acute renal injury) has been observed very rarely, predominantly with parenteral therapy.
+During the administration of high doses of amoxicillin, it is advisable to maintain adequate fluid intake and urinary output in order to reduce the possibility of amoxicillin crystalluria.
+In patients with bladder catheters, a regular check of patency should be maintained (see sections 4.8 and 4.9).

-Interference with diagnostic agents
+Interference with diagnostic tests